James4Ever0/notes/textbook!.md

 ## basically greek letters

 maybe you can document another great range of symbols by just enabling the system to search in greek?

+could also search among math symbols, do math ocr.

 ## kindly reminders